unt-libraries/solrbenchmark/README.md

 docset = docs.DocSet.from_disk(docset_id, savepath)

 # Note: At this stage our documents don't yet exist in memory -- we get
-# them via the `dset.docs` generator, and they are either created,
+# them via the `docset.docs` generator, and they are either created,
 # created and saved to disk, or read from disk one at a time.
 Generally
 # this will happen as they are indexed.